paulwinex/pw_MultiScriptEditor/readme.md

 ### Maya features
   - Save code to shelf and accept dropped shelf button code, like default Maya script editor
-  - Drag&Dropping Maya nodes fills in their names.
+  - Drag&Drop Maya nodes fills in their names.
 Use Alt modifier to wrap node as code.
 Import PyMEL before doing this!
   - Context completion for function PyNode with existing nodes in current scene
   - Context completion for function pm.createNode and cmds.createNode with existing Maya node types